huss2342/rust-lab2/README.md

 I first just had it taking in a u8 before realizing that I needed to take in a Result that can be broken down in a match expression to initialize the ReturnWrapper struct.
 Other than those two things, it worked as expected.

+## Scene Fragments

+The modification play.rs file was modified to have a StructConfig type, replacing PlayConfig, and replacing all variables in the Play struct with Fragments type vector of SceneFragment structs.
+Within the impl block, all functions were modified to replace old PlayConfig references and parameters, as well as changing names of constraints and variables.
+Based on the new types and instructions, some function modifications were minimal, like process_config(), while other functions were entirely overhauled, like recite().
+Lastly, teh main file was modified from config_file_name to script_file_name, as well as updating any constants and variables that pertained to the old files.
+Design challenges were multiple mutable borrows in the recite function, which was solved by implementing an iterator over the fragments.
+I also needed to make the enter and exit functions public to be able for access in the recite function.